20kdc/c3ds-projects/colour-depth-fix/README.md

 This patches the CreateSurface calls to go to elsewhere which patches them to have a 565 pixel format I HAVE attempted to shim DirectDraw, this was really unstable and not a good idea The use of an external DLL avoids having to do anything too complex

+An additional benefit of the patch is that (presently for DS only) it prevents errors due to the window being made too small if the window was minimized or such when closing the game.

 ## Alternatives